 This was a discovery and a pleasant surprise.
 A friend had mentioned looking for a Book cafe in Gangtok, but she did not remember the name or the location.
 As luck would have it, I met another friend in Gangtok and he walked us to Rachna Book Cafe.
 It is a small cafe that houses a lovely bookstore on the first store with elegant furniture where you can sit with a coffee in one hand and book in another.

 We had a long chat with the owner Raman.
 He told us that the bookshop is almost ancestral.
 And he is trying to morph it into a cultural space and invites all kinds of creative people to the Rachna Book cafe.
 He is becoming a medium where Sikkimese writers and artists are getting to interact with the creative people from around the world.
 They are also giving space to performing artists.

 A small homestay attached to the book cafe means you can stay and have a reading holiday in this hill town.
-If you love books, like I do, you must check out the Rachna Book cafe whenever you are in Gangtok next.
+If you love books, as I do, you must check out the Rachna Book cafe whenever you are in Gangtok next.

 View of Kanchenjunga

 To get a good view of Kanchenjunga you must go to Sikkim when the weather is clear, otherwise be prepared to completely miss the views.

 However, when you miss a big peak, you end up looking at the lesser known peaks and valleys.
 And notice things that you would not if the Kanchenjunga was towering and had the monopoly on your eyes.

 It is such a pleasure to discover the cities by walking around.

 Do you want me to write about Gangtok’s 10 tourist points?

 Recommend you to read following Places to visit in Sikkim.